 Cooling of the front end electronics is a challenge since the size of the cooling system must match the smallness of the electronics and still provide efficient cooling.
-The total power consumption of an MCM-board in continuous operation is $3203 \, \text{mW}$ on the top side and $3028 \, \text{mW}$ on the bottom side.
-In power pulsing mode, with a bunch train of $725 \, \mu \text{s}$ , containing 1312 bunches, the power dissipation is reduced to about $223 \, \text{mW}$ per MCM-board on the top side and $48 \, \text{mW}$ on the bottom side.
-A cooling system with cooling pipes that run on top of the MCM-boards, using two-phase $CO_2$ coolant, is considered.
+The total power consumption of an MCM-board in continuous operation is 3203 mW on the top side and 3028 mW on the bottom side.
+In power pulsing mode, with a bunch train of $725 \mu$ s, containing 1312 bunches, the power dissipation is reduced to about 223 mW per MCM-board on the top side and 48 mW on the bottom side.
+A cooling system with cooling pipes that run on top of the MCM-boards, using two-phase CO2 coolant, is considered.
 Another possibility would be to use micro-channel cooling, which has been developed by the semiconductor community.
 Such systems are presently further developed within the AIDA2020 project, for applications in high energy physics experiments.
 The ILC cycle is not realistic in a test beam environment as at e.g. DESY.
-To get a reasonable trigger rate is e.g. a cycle with 5 ms beam at 10 Hz more useful, which corresponds to $343 \, \text{mW}$ per MCM-board on the top side and $168 \, \text{mW}$ on the bottom side, in power pulsing mode.
+To get a reasonable trigger rate is e.g. a cycle with 5 ms beam at 10 Hz more useful, which corresponds to 343 mW per MCM-board on the top side and 168 mW on the bottom side, in power pulsing mode.

 A test system has been built and debugged.
 We are aiming at a readout system with at least 10,000 channels, which requires a yield of about 75%.
-A first pre-series of 34 chips have been tested and led to the requirement on an improved bonding procedure in order to increase the yield.
-A second pre-series of 55 chips were ordered and they are under test at present.
-The design of the MCM-board in HDI-technology is ready and the production is awaiting the full characterization of the chips.
-The design of the low voltage board is essentially ready.
+The tests of two pre-series have been completed.
+The first one, containing 34 chips, gave a lower yield, requiring an improved bonding procedure.
+The second pre-series, containing 55 chips, gave a yield well above the goal.
+We are prepared to request a quote for the full production.
+After the satisfactory tests of the second pre-sample, the design of the MCM board can now be finalized.
+A preliminary design of the low voltage board exists.
 An MCM-development board, containing only one packaged SALTRO-chip, has been produced and has been used in the tests of the serial readout system.
 The tests were successful, although some further firmware development is needed for the full functionality.
-The MCM-development board is used for the ongoing tests of the chips, for which the present version of the DAQ-system is sufficient.
+The MCM-development board has been used for the tests of the present version of the DAQ-system is sufficient.
 A cooling system using micro-channel cooling is under discussion within AIDA2020.